rust-lang/rust/text/0000-public-private-dependencies.md

   dependencies
 * The `public` attribute of dependencies needs to appear in the Cargo index in order to be used by Cargo during version resolution
+* Cargo's version resolution needs to change to reject crate graph resolutions where two versions of a crate are publicly reachable to each other.
 * The `cargo publish` process needs to be changed to warn (or prevent) the publishing of crates that have undeclared public dependencies
 * Crates.io should show public dependencies more prominently than private ones.